Brewtiful Living · The Bookshelf · Finished Review

 There is a specific kind of book that does something quietly sinister in its opening chapters.
 It does not alarm you.
 It does not grab you by the collar and announce itself.
 It simply pulls up a chair, sits across from you, and begins talking in a very normal, pleasant voice while your brain slowly registers that something in the room has changed and you cannot identify what it is or when it happened.

-This is less a review and more a dispatch from the middle of a psychological thriller that has been slowly, methodically, and rather brilliantly dismantling my sense of who to trust for the last two hundred pages.
-We will do a proper review when I am done.
-Assuming I survive.
+This began as a dispatch from the middle of a psychological thriller that was slowly, methodically, and rather brilliantly dismantling my sense of who to trust.
+Now it is a finished review and the answer is worse: trust no one, including the structure.

 The Setup — Two Women.
 Same Birthday.
 Same Pub.